graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 ### 8. `ExecutionOptions.User` property added and available to validation rules and field resolvers

-You may pass an `IPrincipal` instance into `ExecutionOptions` and it will be fed through to `ValidationContext.User`, `IExecutionContext.User` and `IResolveFieldContext.User` so the value is accessible by validation rules, document listeners, field middleware and field resolvers.
+You may pass a `ClaimsPrincipal` instance into `ExecutionOptions` and it will be fed through to `ValidationContext.User`, `IExecutionContext.User` and `IResolveFieldContext.User` so the value is accessible by validation rules, document listeners, field middleware and field resolvers.